-In some school environments, you’ll see examples where teachers are given their own website to publish materials for students to access.
-Instead of having to create multiple server blocks, system administrator can use the UserDir feature to accomplish this.
+In some school environments, you’ll see examples where teachers are given their website to publish materials for students to access.
+Instead of having to create multiple server blocks, the system administrator can use the UserDir feature to accomplish this.

 The URL to reach the teacher’s page is usually the domain name followed by /~teacher_name.

 User Directory or UserDir for short is a feature for Apache web servers that allows user-specific directories to be accessed via Nginx.

 For example, when you enable this feature in Apache, users with accounts on the system will be able to share content in their home directories with the world via Apache.

 This tutorial assumes that you already have an Apache2 web server installed.
 If you haven’t, you may want to do that before continuing below.